 3. Personal Hygiene

 Personal hygiene is the first step in taking care of yourself.
 If an action item isn’t part of a routine – such as brushing your teeth at the same time every night – it’s easy to forget.
-But keeping up with one’s personal hygiene helps build self-confidence and self-reliability.
+However, keeping up with one’s hygiene helps build self-confidence and self-reliability.
 It also makes people more approachable.
 This last part is essential to making new friends and gaining new opportunities, such as landing a job interview.